stffrdhrn/stffrdhrn.github.io/_posts/2023-02-19-or1k-fpu-port.md

 *Application B* requires a libc and kernel that support the floating point runtime.
 As we can see:

  - In *Application B* it leverages floating point instructions.
+That should be implemented in the CPU.
  - The math routines in the C Library used by *Application B* are accelarated by the FPU.
 The math routines can also set up rounding of the FPU hardware to be in line with rounding of the software routines.
 The math routines can